octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/listAlertsForOrg.md

 To use this endpoint, you must be an owner or security manager for the organization, and you must use an access token with the `repo` scope or `security_events` scope.

+For public repositories, you may instead use the `public_repo` scope.

 GitHub Apps must have the `security_events` read permission to use this endpoint.

 ```js